robvanson/akouste/README.md

   with fancy formatting
 - Minimalistic [Audiotest experiment](https://robvanson.github.io/akouste/akousteCreate.html?ExperimentAcronym=Audiotest)

-For the experiments to work with local audio, JavaScript and *Third-party cookies* should be allowed (Chrome,Edge and derived browsers), or *cross-site tracking* should be allowed (ie, *not* prevented, Safari).
+For the experiments to work with local audio, *JavaScript* and *Third-party cookies* should be allowed (Chrome,Edge and derived browsers), or *cross-site tracking* should be allowed (ie, *not* prevented, Safari).
 Firefox and derived browsers seem to work in most settings.
 Using akoúste with Internet Explorer (IE) does not work.

 ## What you get

-A self contained web page that can run the experiment and can be distributed together with the stimuli, if the stimuli are local.
+akousteCreate creates a self contained web page that can run the experiment and can be distributed together with the stimuli, if the stimuli are local.
 Contrary to what the name suggests, the experiment web page works completely off-line.
 Internet is only used when stimuli are not available locally.

 The web page optionally starts with a cover page which can contain all the information and instructions for the subjects.
-The stimulus list will be contained in the web page, but a suitable file with stimuli can be supplied that will read a new stimulus list.
+The stimulus list will be contained in the web page, but a suitable *.js* file with stimuli can be supplied that will read a new stimulus list.
 The subject can pace through the experiment and pause as they see fit.
 All information needed to pick up the experiment at a later time is stored inside the browser.
-After the last answer is given, the subject is offered the option to save the results in a text file.
+After the last answer is given, the subject is offered the option to save the results in a text file (*.csv*).
 After that, the data in the browser can be deleted by clicking a **Restart** button.

 ## What you do *not* get

 Although akoúste stores progress of the experiment in the local browser, absolutely ***no*** information is send out.
 Even the results of the experiment will be stored locally in a text file, and only if the user saves them.
-The results only leave the computer when the user conveys them by email of  DM to the addressee.
+The results only leave the computer when the user conveys them by email or DM to the addressee.

 ## Under the hood

 The akoúste experiments are constructed as a self-contained web page in plain HTML + CSS + Javascript.
 Experiments can be constructed in a [self contained Web page editor](https://robvanson.github.io/akouste/akousteCreate.html).
 The basis is a markdown text file using [markdown-it](https://github.com/markdown-it/markdown-it) ([demo](https://markdown-it.github.io/)).
 The markdown file will have experimental settings and the stimulus table appended in a comment section at the end.
 This information can be edited directly in the markdown file, but care should be taken as the formatting requirements are rather strict.
+The markdown file is a full description of the experiment and is all that is needed to edit or recreate the experiment.
+It is advised to save the markdown (using **Save MD...**) of an experiment as it will be needed to debug or adapt it.
+The markdown file can be edited in any markdown aware editor and opened again in akousteCreate using **Open a Markdown file (.md)**.

 Stimulus tables are incorporated into the experiment web page from CSV tables uploaded with the **Open a Stimulus Table** selection and upload buttons.
 Stimuli can be presented with fixed or dynamic practice items, in pseudo-randomized order, with pseudo-randomized pairs if two sounds are to be presented.
 The answers are added as seperate columns to the stimulus table Stimulus tables can contain more information than just the stimuli which makes the results tables directly usable for analysis.